GOP Leader McConnell remains in hospital after concussion

-WASHINGTON (AP) — Senate Republican leader Mitch McConnell suffered a concussion after a fall at a local hotel and remains hospitalized "for a few days of observation and treatment," a spokesman said Thursday.
+WASHINGTON (AP) — Senate Republican leader Mitch McConnell was being treated Thursday for a concussion and is expected to remain in the hospital for "a few days" after he tripped and fell at a hotel dinner the night before, his spokesman said.

-The Kentucky senator, 81, was at a Wednesday evening dinner for the Senate Leadership Fund, a campaign committee aligned with him, when he tripped and was admitted to the hospital, his office said.
-The dinner was at the Waldorf Astoria Washington DC, formerly the Trump International Hotel, Washington D.C.
+The Kentucky senator, 81, was at a Wednesday evening dinner after a reception for the Senate Leadership Fund, a campaign committee aligned with him, when he tripped and fell.
+The events were at the Waldorf Astoria Washington DC, formerly the Trump International Hotel.

+“I think he’s gonna be all right,” Biden said of his former Senate colleague.

+Concussions can be serious injuries and take time for recovery.
+Even a single incident of concussion can limit a person’s abilities as they recover.

-In 2019, the GOP leader tripped and fell at his home in Kentucky, suffering a shoulder fracture.
-At the time, he underwent surgery to repair the fracture in his shoulder.
+In 2019, McConnell tripped and fell at his home in Kentucky, suffering a shoulder fracture that required surgery.
 The Senate had just started a summer recess, and he worked from home for some weeks as he recovered.

 First elected in 1984, McConnell in January became the longest-serving Senate leader when the new Congress convened, breaking the previous record of 16 years.